open-iscsi/targetd/README.md

 allocate volumes from an LVM volume group, and export those volumes over iSCSI.
 It also has the ability to create remote file systems and export those file systems via NFS/CIFS (work in progress).

+targetd's sister project is [libstoragemanagement](http://sourceforge.net/projects/libstoragemgmt/), which allows admins to configure storage arrays (including targetd) in an array-neutral manner.

 targetd development
 -------------------